Ayushdu37/HashCram/README.md

-# HashCram
+# InstaCram

-HashCram is a project designed to simplify content creation workflows by leveraging AI-powered tools for generating high-quality content efficiently.
+InstaCram is a project designed to simplify content creation workflows by leveraging AI-powered tools for generating high-quality content efficiently.
 It provides a user-friendly interface built with Next.js, enabling fast performance and seamless customization for various content generation needs.
 Built using **Next.js**, this project demonstrates modern web development practices and leverages the power of AI for [specific functionality].

 ## Features
 - **AI-Powered Content Generation**: [The main feature of this project is AI-Powered Content Generation, which allows users to create high-quality content efficiently using advanced AI tools.
 It provides a seamless and customizable workflow for generating various types of content, making it ideal for content creators, marketers, and developers.].